nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 Type-safe GraphQL queries and pattern matching over values makes for a very pleasent programming environment.

 However, I've found myself simply unmotivated to work on my side project.
-I poke at it every couple weeks for a couple hours and I invariably end up side-tracked dealing with a library compatibility issue.
+I poke at it every couple weeks for a few hours and I invariably end up side-tracked dealing with a library compatibility issue.
-While I could just stick with the set of libraries I was using six months ago and make progress with that, it's also a bit disheartening because recent BuckleScript versions have really improved the JavaScript interop and I hate giving those up.
+While I could just stick with the set of libraries I was using six months ago and make progress with that, it's also a bit disheartening because recent BuckleScript versions have really improved the JavaScript interop and I'd hate to give those improvements up.
-Additionally, even when things work, I find I spend a lot of time manually translating TypeScript types to ReasonML types.
+Then, even when things work, I find I spend a lot of time manually translating TypeScript types to ReasonML types.

 I think the core problem is ReasonML is in a state right now where if you can't afford to keep up with everything going on in the ecosystem, you're going to run into confusing problems.
 The community is great and will take the time to explain what the situation is, but I shouldn't have to be active on a Discord server in order to get anything done.